 How can I attend?

-You can attend the upcoming worship service by requesting a pew for yourself and up to three guests (who sit with you without distancing).
+When contact tracing is required, you can attend the upcoming worship service by requesting a pew for yourself and up to three guests (who sit with you without distancing).
 For normal Sunday services, a Pew Request must be submitted by Saturday evening.
 If your plans change and you are unable to attend, please notify the church as there may be a waiting list.